copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - The xlogfile now contains a "polyinit=" field for all games, showing the monster species the player polyinitted as, or "none" if the game was not in polyinit mode.
+- New SERVERSEED sysconf option, which is intended for server operators to obfuscate the values returned by the game's deterministic hash functions so players can't compute them.

 ### Architectural changes